The Top 10 Healthcare Systems 2024

 South Korea

 South Korea comes second in the rankings of best healthcare systems in the world, with an overall score of 77.7.
+The country has seen a slight drop from first to second place since the top 10 healthcare systems in 2022 ranking.
 The quality of healthcare is reflected in the life expectancy for people in South Korea, which, at 84.33, is the third-highest in the world.

 South Korea provides universal health care, funded through contributions from employees, employers, and the government.
 South Korea also offers a social welfare programme to cover those who are unable to contribute to the national health insurance scheme, meaning nearly the whole population will be able to access healthcare.